fychao/fashion-mnist-tf/README.md

 MNIST data provides us very high accuracy with simple models, so we will be using fashion-MNIST.

-Our network has 3 hidden layers, with 50 epochs/iterations.
+The neural network has 3 hidden layers, with 50 epochs/iterations.
 Refer to [Report](Report.pdf) for more details.

 ## Performance.